joinpursuit/m6-array-reduce/activity.md

 - The hacker group hackrDogz managed put negative values in to try to make us pay them for buying our stuff!
 Make the number positive and charge them 5x the original price!
 Just charge them the regular price if it is a positive number.
 Don't forget to charge $400 for shipping.

 ## BONUS

 **Note:** Solutions available in the file `bonus/reduce_solutions.js`

-There is no starter code/file for this
+There is no starter code/file for this, please make your own and challenge yourself to set up testing for these questions as well.

 ### Most Pricy

 - Find the priciest item from the big array
 - take the `firstOrder` and use the `convertToNums` function
 - then use the `convertToDollars`
 - then use the converted array with `.reduce()` in order to find the priciest item. [hint](https://thecodebarbarian.com/javascript-reduce-in-5-examples.html)

 ### Buy One Get One Half Sales